 I had always wanted to visit the Scottish highlands!
 And boy did they very much exceeded my expectations.
 There is something quite magical about the highlands – the extreme and ridiculously fast weather is extraordinary and creates a different feel – you can imagine that if anywhere has fairies and dragons this place does!
-Here are the 12 best things to do in the Scottish Highlands:
+Here is my Scotland Highlands Tour Guide covering the 12 best things to do in the Scottish Highlands:

 You absolutely want to have a car and your own car to explore the best attractions of the Scottish highlands.
 The key reason for me is that the weather changes so often and so quickly that when you get some good light you want to be able to pull over and take photos asap.
 I saw quite a few big tour buses going by on my road trip and I do think they would have missed quite a few great shots.

 Your own car also allows you to get the best attractions intel from the locals.
 When I checked out of each Scottish Highland Hotel I would tell them where I wanted to end up that night and ask where I should go to get great photos that day.
 Their knowledge of the area plus the weather that day meant that I explored tiny B roads that would never have worked for a bus.

 I picked up my little bmw at Glasgow airport and dropped it off ten days later at Inverness.
 The bmw and I were then off to our first stop – Fort William.
 Sat nav in hand it was easy to navigate my way out of Glasgow and head north.

 When you leave Glasgow head north on the A82 main road.
 This drive takes you through the stunning Glen Coe.
 It is frequently commented on in travel books for good reason – it is absolutely beautiful.
 But it is always about the light and the weather when it comes to photography – and you have to be quick in the Scottish Highlands!